tuva-health/docs/docs/guides/mapping/claims.md

 ---
-id: medical-claims
+id: claims
-title: "Medical Claims"
+title: "Claims"
 ---

+Healthcare claims data is the oldest and most widely analyzed type of healthcare data.
+In this guide we delve into the details of claims data, including what it is and how to map it to the Tuva [Input Layer](../../data-dictionaries/input-layer).

+Claims mapping is the process of transforming raw claims data sources into Tuva by converting the data format to match the Tuva [Input Layer](../../data-dictionaries/input-layer).
+The Input Layer acts as an API for Tuva.
+Once a healthcare data source has been mapped to the Input Layer you can run all of Tuva on that data source with a single command: `dbt build`.

+Every claims dataset is different.
+Every health plan has their own data model they store their adjudicated claims data in.

+Mapping to the Input Layer involves creating dbt models (i.e. SQL statements in a dbt project).
+While it is necessary to create a model for every table in the Input Layer, it is not necessary that you have source data to populate every table or column in the Input Layer.
+For example, if you don't have pharmacy claims you still need to create the `pharmacy_claim` table in the Input Layer, but you can mapp null to every column.

+This [spreadsheet](https://docs.google.com/spreadsheets/d/1tzLnmEB_Z-34QfkIiZhFpV2Zzr9pn-mBUotlvAZ5D7U/edit?usp=sharing) shows what columns in the Input Layer are needed for the various Tuva Data Marts.
+Not mapping to a column needed for a data mart will result in no data being produced in that mart.

+The notes that follow describe advice and heuristics for mapping claims data sources to the Input Layer.
+Consult the Input Layer data dictionary (link above) for a complete list of fields in the Input Layer.

+# Medical Claims

 The `medical_claim` table contains billing information submitted to health insurers for medical services, supplies, and/or procedures rendered to a member of the health plan.
-Adjudicated claims from payers, health plans, self-insured employers, brokers, and third party administrators are the most common source of this data.
+Adjudicated claims from payers, health plans, self-insured employers, brokers, and third party administrators are the most common sources of this data.

-## General mapping conventions
+## General
-### Claims missing eligibility
+In this section we document any general conventions that should be followed when mapping medical claims data.

+#### Table Grain
+The grain (i.e. primary key) of the table is:
+- `claim_id`
+- `claim_line_number`
+- `data_source`

+One record in the table represents a single claim line within a single claim.

+#### Claims Without Enrollment
-  If there are claims in the data set without corresponding eligibility (i.e. the patient the claim is for does not have any enrollment information) then those claims should stay in the data set and not be filtered out.
+If there are claims in the dataset without corresponding eligibility (i.e. the patient the claim is for does not have any enrollment information) then those claims should stay in the dataset and not be filtered out.
+These claims are often excluded from financial analysis.
+In fact, the [Financial PMPM](../data-marts/financial-pmpm) inner joins `medical_claim` and `eligibility`.
+However, this is not the only use of claims data, so we do not filter out these claims by default.

 ## Admit Source and Type
 `admit_source_code` is used in institutional claims to indicate where the patient was located prior to admission.
 The field does not exist in professional claims.
 The field exists at the header-level, meaning there should be only 1 distinct value for this field per claim.

 `admit_type_code` is used in institutional claims to indicate the priority of admission, e.g., urgent, emergent, elective, etc.  The field does not exist in professional claims.
 The field exists at the header-level, meaning there should be only 1 distinct value for this field per claim.

 Admit source and admit type are generally not considered highly reliable because the accuracy of the codes is not verified during the claims adjudication process (other than verifying that the code is in fact a valid code).
+For example, if the value for admit type is "elective", no one is actually verifying that the admission was actually elective and not emergent.

 Despite this, admit source is commonly used to identify things like:
-- transfers from another hospital
+- Transfers from another hospital
-- inpatient stays that came through the emergency department
+- Inpatient stays that came through the emergency department

 And admit type is commonly used to identify things like elective procedures.

 Admit source and type codes are maintained by the National Uniform Billing Committee (NUBC).

 ## Bill Type
-'bill_type_code' is by far the most complex of the administrative codes in medical claims.
+`bill_type_code` is one of the most complex administrative codes in medical claims.
 Each digit has a distinct purpose and meaning:

 - 1st digit: This is always "0" and often omitted.
 - 2nd digit: Indicates the type of facility, e.g., skilled nursing facility
 - 3rd digit: Indicates the type of care, e.g., inpatient part A
 - 4th digit: Indicates the sequence of the bill (also referred to as the frequency code)

 The thing that makes this code complex is that the possible values of the 3rd and 4th digits depend on the value of the 2nd digit.
 As a result, some claims datasets will separate out the digits of bill type code into distinct fields.
+For example, CMS does this for Medicare claims.
 However, we find it preferable to work with bill type code as a single field.

-Despite the complexity of this field, it's extremely useful.  'bill_type_code' is used extensively in the creation of service categories, including the identification of acute inpatient, outpatient, skilled nursing, and emergency department services, among many others.
+`bill_type_code` is an extremely useful field.
+For example, `bill_type_code` is used extensively in the creation of service categories, including the identification of acute inpatient, outpatient, skilled nursing, and emergency department services, among many others.
 The field is generally considered reliable because the accuracy and suitability of the code is verified during the claims adjudication process, i.e., a claim may be denied if the code doesn't make sense.

-'bill_type_code' values are maintained by the National Uniform Billing Committee (NUBC).
+`bill_type_code` values are maintained by the National Uniform Billing Committee (NUBC).

 ## Claim ID and Line Number
-`claim_id` is intended to be a unique identifier for a set of services and supplies rendered by a healthcare provider that has been billed to insurance.
+`claim_id` is intended to represent a single claim.
 It is the most fundamental data element in the `medical_claim` table and every row in the table must have a `claim_id` populated.
 If certain records do not have a claim ID populated these records should not be mapped to the Input Layer.

 A claim is often made up of multiple records.  `claim_line_number` is intended to be a unique identifier within a claim that distinguishes these records (i.e. each distinct service, supply, or procedure rendered on the claim).